Grey-backed storm petrel: Description

-Grey-backed storm petrel is a small bird, 21-44 g in weight with a 39-40 cm wingspan.
+Grey-backed storm petrel is a small bird, 21-44 g in weight with a 39–40 cm wingspan.
 Like others in its family it is dark grey overall with a black head and belly, but it can be distinguished from other storm-petrels in its range by its light grey rump compared to the white rump on others.
 The Grey-backed petrel has a pale back, black legs, a square tail and a white belly.

 Distribution

-The grey-backed storm petrel has a distribution in the subantarctic in three disjunct populations, with one off of South America, on off of South Africa, and one off of Australia.
+The grey-backed storm petrel has a distribution in the subantarctic in three disjunct populations, with one off of South America, one off of South Africa, and one off of Australia.
 It breeds in the Falkland Islands, Chatham Islands, Gough Island, Crozet Islands, Kerguelen Island, the New Zealand Subantarctic Islands, and Fiordland on the New Zealand mainland.

 The first fossil record of Garrodia nereis was found in rock shelter called Te Waka #1, 900 m above sea level in inland Hawke's Bay, North Island, New Zealand.